Traveling to Abkhazia is possible by air from any city of the world to the Sochi International Airport, Russian Federation.

 7- Your visa will be printed as a separate sheet of paper and will not be sticked on your passport.

 8- Your passport will never be stamped by Abkhazian border control, or the Russian border control on Psou border.
-The Russian Federation stamps the immigration cards that are handed at your entrance to the country and taken away during your exit from Russia.
+The Russian Federation stamps the immigration cards that are handed at your entrance to Russia and taken away during your exit from Russia.
 During re-entry from Abkhazia you will receive a new immigration card (thats why you need a valid re-entry documentation) which will be stamped with your entry date and will submit this at your final exit from Russia or Belarus.
+(If you arrive at the border without proper re-entry documentation Russians charge you a fine of 5000 rubles – information from an uninformed traveler who thought he could go on to Georgia, found out he cannot, and tried to return to Russia with a single entry visa which he had already used.
+But lucky for him, the Russian Consulate in Sukhum issues visas which costs about 100 USD).

 9- You are suggested to enter and exit from the same border!
 Though cases of entry from Ingur and exit from Psou will not receive sanctions during current travel, this may cause further issues if you go back to Georgia in the future.